AI-based Aortic Vessel Tree Segmentation for Cardiovascular Diseases Treatment: Status Quo: Conclusion and Discussion

+During our review, some issues emerged when comparing these aorta segmentation approaches from different studies.
+Although all studies introduced their validation datasets, most were based on private data from hospitals or medical institutes.
+No information is available about whether the different original images had similar qualities, and if their ground truth segmentation was based on similar standards, and what was the interoperator variability between ground truth annotators.
+This created difficulties in comparing the performance of their approaches.
+Additionally, as mentioned earlier, their segmentation results were evaluated using various metrics, which are all statistical tools to measure the segmentation performance, but have different emphases and units.
+Therefore, it is impossible to objectively compare segmentation accuracy between studies that applied two different assessment metrics based only on published information.

+In terms of methods, earlier research focused only on parts of the aortic vessel tree, and a certain degree of human interaction was necessary.
+Recently, more studies have segmented the aorta and its major branches, and also more studies have applied prior knowledge or deep learning algorithms to develop fully automated segmentation approaches.

+Regarding the dataset, a variety of medical images have been collected for segmentation tasks in recent studies compared to previous ones.
+In addition, the amount of data collected for research, especially in deep learning studies, has also increased significantly.

+Assessment methods have also changed.
+While it was initially difficult to compare segmentation approaches between different studies, in recent years, some major metrics (DSC, HD, MDE) have been widely applied.
+Researchers have consciously compared their methods with others, which accelerates the development of segmentation algorithms.
+Besides, some studies still have not mentioned their segmentation duration, which is actually an important factor considering the application of their segmentation methods.

-As for now, the main challenges of aortic vessel tree segmentation approaches are: \begin{itemize} \item Lack of common original datasets, which leads to difficulties to compare the segmentation performance of different approaches; \item There is not yet a gold standard for aorta segmentation tasks, which also causes difficulties when evaluating and comparing different segmentation approaches; \item Current annotation tools for medical images are not efficient enough to massively generate ground truth segmentations for training and evaluation; \item Medical images with high resolution showing the whole aorta can, in general, not directly be inputted into neural networks.
+Based on our review, currently the main challenges for aortic vessel tree segmentation are: \begin{itemize} \item Lack of common original datasets, which leads to difficulties in comparing the segmentation performance of different approaches; \item There is no gold standard for aorta segmentation tasks, which also causes difficulties when evaluating and comparing different segmentation approaches; \item Current annotation tools for medical images are not efficient enough to massively generate ground truth segmentation for training and evaluation; \item Medical images with high resolution showing the whole aorta cannot, in general, be directly inputted into neural networks.
 Solutions for this problem, like downsampling, usually reduce the accuracy of the segmentation results. \end{itemize}